20 True Reasons Why Travel Solo

 16- Return Travel

 Returning to a location to explore on your own is a very common reason for traveling.
-When we travel with accompanied we must negotiate some of our do’s and likes, leaving sometimes things pending that we could have liked to do and see.
+When we travel with companions we must negotiate some of our dos and likes, leaving sometimes things pending that we could have liked to do and see.
 It is rewarding to return to a location and to check that spot you wish you could have visited and taken that mosaic class you wanted to do so badly.
 Now, returning solo you have the chance!

 17- No one Available